JulOuellet/.config/README.md

 # .config
-Some config files for my \*nix setup.
+Some config files for my current \*nix setup on Endeavouros.

 ## Nvim